Braces straighten teeth and correct bite problems, but existing cavities can delay your treatment timeline.

 - Medications: Some medicines can cause dry mouth, which increases the risk of cavities.

-Prevention is key to avoiding cavities.
-Regular dental examinations, brushing, and flossing are necessary.
+Prevention is key to avoiding cavities through regular dental care and good oral hygiene.

 Alternative orthodontic treatments for individuals with cavities